sera-net/Sera.Union/README.md

 Generate Tagged Union using source generator

 - All unmanaged types will overlap
-- All classes will overlap,
+- All classes will overlap
 - Other types will be tiled

 ## Example